iaiamomo/FCM_maturity_model/README.md

 |   ├── eval_structure.py           # evaluation of the structure
 |   ├── eval_fcm.py                 # evaluation of the FCM inference
 |   ├── notebook_eval_fcm.ipynb     # evaluation results of the FCM inference
-|   ├── eval_ga.py                  # evaluation of the GA algorithm
-|   ├── notebook_eval_ga.ipynb      # evaluation results of the GA algorithm
 |   └── ...
 ├── model                           # sources of the FCM model
 |   └── ...